alcp1/HMSG/README.md

 This way, the HAPCAN integration with Home automation platforms, such as Home Assistant or OpenHAB through MQTT would be easier.

 # Hardware
-The goal is to create a HAPCAN HAT for the Raspberry Pi.
-At the moment, HW development hasn't started.
+The goal is to use a HAPCAN HAT for the Raspberry Pi.
-Basically, it would contain the following blocks:
- * Connector: The Ethernet connector (x2) for the HAPCAN Bus Connection
- * DC-DC converter: To supply the Raspberry Pi and the HAT with 5V
- * CAN Transceiver
- * CAN Controller: For socketCAN compatibility with linux.

 For the current tests, two third-party Raspberry Pi HATs were used:
  * https://www.waveshare.com/wiki/RS485_CAN_HAT
  * https://www.elektor.com/pican-2-duo-can-bus-board-for-raspberry-pi-2-3